The Hidden Convexity of Spectral Clustering

-Figure~\ref{fig:toy-ex-clusters} illustrates our function optimization framework applied to spectral clustering.
-In this example, random points $p_1, p_2, \hdots, p_{1250}$ were generated from 3 concentric circles: 200 points were drawn uniformly at random from a radius 1 circle, 350 points from a radius 3 circle, and 700 points from a radius 5 circle.
+\figurename\@~\ref{fig:toy-ex-clusters} illustrates our function optimization framework for spectral clustering.
+In this example, random points $p_i$ were generated from 3 concentric circles: 200 points were drawn uniformly at random from a radius 1 circle, 350 points from a radius 3 circle, and 700 points from a radius 5 circle.
 The points were then radially perturbed.
-The generated points are displayed in Figure~\ref{subfig:label_circles}.
-From this data, a similarity matrix $A$ was constructed as $a_{ij} = \exp(-\frac 1 4 \norm{p_i - p_j}^2$), and the Laplacian embedding was performed using $L_{\rw}$.
+The generated points are displayed in \figurename\@~\ref{fig:toy-ex-clusters}~(a).
+The similarity matrix $A$ was constructed as $a_{ij} = \exp(-\frac 1 4 \norm{p_i - p_j}^2$), and the Laplacian embedding was performed using $L_{\rw}$.

-Figure~\ref{subfig:null_space} depicts the clustering process with the contrast $g_{sig}$ on the resulting embedded points.
-In this depiction, the embedded data sufficiently encodes the desired basis structure that all local maxima of $F_{g_{sig}}$ correspond to desired clusters.
-The value of $F_{g_{sig}}$ is displayed by the grayscale heat map on the unit sphere in Figure~\ref{subfig:null_space}, with lighter shades of gray indicate greater values of $\fg[sig]$.
+\figurename\@~\ref{fig:toy-ex-clusters}~(b) depicts the clustering process with the contrast $g_{\tsig}$ on the resulting embedded points.
+In this depiction, the embedded data sufficiently encodes the desired orthogonal basis structure that all local maxima of $F_{g_{\tsig}}$ correspond to desired clusters.
+The value of $F_{g_{\tsig}}$ is displayed by the grayscale heat map on the unit sphere in \figurename\@~\ref{fig:toy-ex-clusters}~(b), with lighter shades of gray indicate greater values of $\fg[\tsig]$.
 The cluster labels were produced using \findopt\@.
 The rays protruding from the sphere correspond to the basis directions recovered by \findopt\@, and the recovered labels are indicated by the color and symbol used to display each data point.